stsbukhari/Dataset-Affordance/README.txt

 %    based Multimodal Fusion for Natural Human-Robot Interaction.
 %    Cognitive Systems Research, 2018. doi:10.1016/j.cogsys.2018.12.010.
 %
-%  The dataset is being extended with additional class i.e. Wearable and new
+%  It is being extended with additional class i.e. Wearable and addition of
 %  objects
 %
 %   If you use the dataset please cite: